 Veteran applications can be filled out online or downloaded and mailed or faxed in.
 Once a complete application is received, applicants can expect a call about 45 days before the next flight.

-Veterans are chosen for the trip on a first-come, first-served basis.
+Veterans are chosen for the trip based on age and date of application.
 Priority is given to World War II veterans and veterans with a terminal illness

 Washington DC Trip

 This is a three day trip.
 Day 1 is spent traveling to Washington D.C.
 Day 2 is spent at the World War II Memorial and visiting other Washington D.C. landmarks such as the Korean War Memorial, Vietnam Wall, Lincoln Memorial and the Marine Corps War Memorial, plus others as time permits.
 Day is is the return trip from Washington D.C. to home

 Veterans are accompanied on their flights by trained guardians, who are typically volunteers from the community. (apply to be a volunteer guardian), who assist veterans for the day.
 Veterans must be able to take care of themselves while in a hotel room.
 Those with dementia or Alzheimer’s are not eligible to make the trip, because we are not trained caregivers for these illnesses.
 However, we would still like to honor these veterans so please contact us for information.

 Honor Flight Southern Nevada shall not discriminate based upon a person’s sex, financial status, race, creed, color, religion or ethnic background.

 As of May 3, 2023, Real ID requirements will be enforced.
 Visit this link for up to date information: https://www.dhs.gov/real-id.